 To know when a Linux box is owned... take a Second Look®.

-Don't just chase after the latest signatures and IOCs of ever-evolving adversaries.
-Make sure Linux systems are running exactly the software they're supposed to be running, and nothing more.
-Second Look uncovers stealth malware and alerts on unknown or unexpectedly modified software.
+If you try to chase after the signatures and IOCs of ever-evolving adversaries, they'll always be a step ahead.
+Instead, make sure Linux systems are running exactly the software they're supposed to be running, and nothing more.
+Combining memory forensics and integrity verification, Second Look uncovers stealth malware and alerts on unknown or unexpectedly modified software.